MacroPower/kclipper/README.md

 To use macropower/kclx, you must [install](#installation) it as a KCL replacement.
 The macropower/kclx binary will wrap the upstream KCL release with its plugins.
 Up-to-date multi-architecture Docker images for x86 and arm64 are also available.

+> :warning: You should not currently use macropower/kclx in multi-tenant Argo CD environments.
+See [#2](https://github.com/MacroPower/kclx/issues/2).

 ## Extensions

 ### Helm Plugin